SolidHal/Unihertz-Titan-lineageos-microg/README.md

 # Thanks to:
 @ValdikSS - owner of https://unihertz-titan.neocities.org, patched boot.img for magisk, and twrp builds
           - much of this information comes from them, and I am just organizing it here

+@phhusson - for the great base android GSI images
+          - for the core of uinput-titan